THINKER - in - RESIDENCE

 Working in 8 week cycles with a combination of a Friday on site and a Saturday seminar for the first year at 8 week intervals.

-This works best when travel is involved but can work for any setting and has better opportunities for individual educators to access the Thinker.
+This works best when travel is involved but it can work for any setting and has opportunities for individual educators to access the Thinker.

 Example three